oas-tools/oas-telemetry/packages/lib/README.md

 # OAS TELEMETRY

-**OAS Telemetry** offers an express middleware designed for collecting telemetry data using **Open Telemetry** in applications built using the **OpenAPI Specification (OAS)**.
-This middleware allows developers to easily incorporate telemetry functionality into their APIs.
+**OAS Telemetry** is an Express middleware for collecting telemetry data using **OpenTelemetry** in **OpenAPI Specification (OAS)**-based applications.
+It exposes endpoints for managing and analyzing telemetry data—such as starting/stopping collection, resetting, listing, and searching records—making integration with **Express.js** straightforward.

-**OAS Telemetry** provides a set of endpoints that can be accessed to perform various actions related to telemetry data, such as starting and stopping data collection, resetting telemetry data, listing collected data, and searching for specific telemetry records.
-These endpoints can be easily integrated into an **Express.js** application, providing developers with a convenient way to manage and analyze telemetry data.

-Additionally, **OAS Telemetry** offers customization options, allowing developers to configure the telemetry middleware according to their specific requirements.

-Overall, **OAS Telemetry** will serve as a valuable tool for developers looking to gain insights into the operation and performance of their **OAS-based APIs**, enabling them to monitor, debug, and optimize their applications effectively.

-The package now supports both **ES Module (ESM)** and **CommonJS (CJS)** formats, making it compatible with a wide range of applications.
-The ESM build targets the **ES2020** standard.
-Furthermore, **OAS Telemetry** provides a range of plugins to extend its functionality.
-See the [Telemetry Plugins](#telemetry-plugins) section for more information.
+The middleware is highly configurable and supports both **ES Module (ESM)** and **CommonJS (CJS)** formats (ESM targeting **ES2020**).
+Its functionality can be extended via plugins; see [Telemetry Plugins](#telemetry-plugins) for details.

 > ⚠️ **Warning: Early Development Notice**
 >
 > **OAS Telemetry** is a functional and working package, but it is currently at version 0 and remains under active development.
 Features, APIs, and behavior are subject to change at any time.
 Please review the following current status before use:
 >
-> - **UI:** Migration to React is in progress.
-Most views are placeholders except for the AI agent, which is fully functional and can answer questions about metrics, traces, and logs.
 > - **Traces:** Semi-stable.
-Currently supports HTTP instrumentation; future updates will add propagators.
+Currently supports HTTP instrumentation.
 > - **Logs:** Semi-stable.
 Supports fast search by message content and Mongo-like search (similar to traces).
-> - **Metrics:** Not stable.
+> - **Metrics:** Semi=stable.
 Currently uses OpenTelemetry host metrics.
-This area is subject to significant change to improve memory usage and data handling.
+This area is subject to change to improve memory usage and data handling.
-> - **Configuration:** Not stable.
+> - **Configuration:** Semi-stable.
 All configuration options will be available as parameters at initialization and via environment variables (see the `.env.example` file).
 The configuration system is under active development and will change significantly in future releases.
+> - **UI:** Not stable.
+Migration to React is in progress.
+Most views are placeholders except for the AI agent, which is fully functional and can answer questions about metrics, traces, and logs.

 ## Usage